 Melissa Pyle has contributed to a number of National Institute of Health Research (NIHR) funded trials as a grant applicant and/or as a trial manager.
 Her NIHR funded projects include The Health Technology Assessment (HTA) funded FOCUS and MAPS and The Research for Patient Benefit (RfPB) funded Action and COMPARE.

-Melissa has expertise in the management of clinical trials with a decade’s experience of managing multi-site randomised controlled trials with sites across England and Scotland.
+Melissa has expertise in the management of clinical trials with a decade’s experience of managing multi-site randomised controlled trials with sites across England and Scotland She has also published 32 peer-reviewed articles in the area of psychosis.

 In addition, Melissa has worked on other projects including supervision of PhD and Doctoral level theses.
 She has supervised projects on the following topics: